Education as architecture.

 About

 Most learning programs describe what they teach.
+I focus on what changes.

 As Director of Continuing and Professional Education at Columbus State University, I lead a self-sustaining enterprise serving 3,500+ learners annually across corporate, government, military, and international audiences — with full P&L accountability and no state subsidy.
 Under my direction, the portfolio reached its strongest financial performance in over a decade.